5 Careers That Can Combine an MD/MBA

 Healthcare Company Executive

-This is the ultimate combination of an MD and MBA.
-Healthcare companies need MDs on staff but, particularly, ones who are adept in business.
+This is the ultimate combination of an MD and an MBA.
+Healthcare companies need MDs on staff, particularly ones who are adept in business.
 There are hundreds of companies that create innovative approaches to healthcare.
 You may be on the team that develops the next breakthrough in medicine.
 So, when lives are saved by a new miracle drug, you can say you managed that project using your business-savvy skills.

 Non-Profit Management

 If you’re feeling a bit more altruistic, working at a non-profit may better befit you.
 Non-profits, like Doctors Without Borders, lead teams all over the world, responding to every kind of healthcare crisis.
-You won’t make as much as you would working for, let’s say, a Fortune 500 company, but you’ll make a difference in the world and that is priceless.
+You won’t make as much as you would work for, let’s say, a Fortune 500 company, but you’ll make a difference in the world, and that is priceless.

 Healthcare Industry Consultation